google/gapid/CONTRIBUTING.md

     ```
 1. Push to your GitHub repo:
     ```
     git push
     ```
-1. Visit https://github.com/google/gapid to see a pop-up dialog inviting you  to open a PR; click on the dialog to create a PR.
+1. Visit https://github.com/google/agi to see a pop-up dialog inviting you to open a PR; click on the dialog to create a PR.
 See [Creating a pull request from a fork] for more information.
 1. All submissions, including submissions by project members, require review.
 You can request specific reviewers for your PR or leave the reviewers section blank.
-A GAPID team member will review the request.
+An AGI team member will review the request.

 Consult [GitHub Help] for more information on using pull requests.